Colorado gay club shooting suspect held without bail

 The weekend assault took place at a nightclub known as a sanctuary for the LGBTQ community in this mostly conservative city of about 480,000 about 70 miles (110 kilometers) south of Denver.

 A longtime Club Q patron who was shot said the club’s reputation made it a target.
-Speaking in a video statement released by UC Health Memorial Hospital, Ed Sanders said he thought about what he would do in a mass shooting after the 2016 massacre of 49 people at the Pulse gay nightclub in Orlando, Florida.
+In a video statement, Ed Sanders said he thought about what he would do in a mass shooting after the 2016 massacre of 49 people at the Pulse gay nightclub in Orlando, Florida.

 “I think this incident underlines the fact that LGBT people need to be loved,” said Sanders, 63.
 “I want to be resilient.
 I’m a survivor.
 I’m not going to be taken out by some sick person.”